 (1) "Air-assisted airless spray" means a system that consists of an airless spray gun with a compressed air jet at the gun tip to atomize the adhesive.

-(2) "Airless spray" means the application of an adhesive through an atomizing nozzle at high pressure (1,000 to 6,000 pounds per square inch) by a pump forces.
+(2) "Airless spray" means the application of an adhesive through an atomizing nozzle at high pressure 1,000 to 6,000 pounds per square inch by a pump forces.

 (3) "Application process" means a process that consists of a series of one or more adhesive applicators and any associated drying area or oven where an adhesive is applied, dried and cured.